oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

 </copy>
 ```

-In the OpenSearch Dashboard  go to **Security Analytics** \ **Findings**. and you should be able to see the Findings and Alerts based on the last logs uploaded
+In the OpenSearch Dashboard  go to **Security Analytics** \ **Findings**. and you should be able to see the Findings and Alerts based on the last logs uploaded.